 - Wait in your car – In our Bedford location, our patients can check-in and wait in their cars instead of in our waiting room.
 For our Windham and Derry locations, patients will be brought right back into an exam room.

 Our goal as a practice is to continue to provide you with exceptional care while keeping you safe.
 We are all in this together.

-During the months of March and April, Bedford Commons OB-GYN adopted an alternative schedule for obstetric visits in our office based off guidance from the American College of Obstetricians and Gynecologists (ACOG) to limit your exposure risk to COVID-19.
-Instead of seeing patients every four weeks through the end of the second trimester, most visits were scheduled 6-8 weeks apart.
+Bedford Commons OB-GYN has adopted an alternative schedule for obstetric visits in our office based off guidance from the American College of Obstetricians and Gynecologists (ACOG) to limit your exposure risk to COVID-19.
+Instead of seeing our obstetric patients every four weeks through the end of the second trimester, most visits were scheduled 6-8 weeks apart.
 Starting in the third trimester, we were seeing our patients every 2-4 weeks depending on risk factors.